 Lima beans are an interesting crop of beans that grow in the warm season.
 They are native to Central America, but can be grown elsewhere.
 They are a very nutritious bean.
 They are high in protein, thiamine, riboflavin and iron.

 So you might ask yourself, “How do I grow lima beans?”
 It isn’t too difficult.
 They are similar to snap beans if that helps.
 However, growing lima beans entails specific requirements culturally.
-Because they are native to Central America, they require a soil temperature no lower than 65 degrees F. The 65 degree F. temperature in the soil helps the plants germinate.
+Native to Central America, lima beans require a soil temperature no lower than 65 F. (18 C.), which helps the plants germinate.

 How to Grow Lima Beans